I’ve seen quite a bit of posts discussing Muay Thai vs Krav Maga.

 On the other side of the spectrum, Krav Maga is not designed for competition, but rather for effective self-defense.
 It is a martial art that emphasizes efficiency and is focused on teaching students the skills to defeat an opponent as quickly as possible.

-While some Krav Maga schools may incorporate some level of sparring, it is significantly different from the sparring seen in Muay Thai and usually not used effectively to train practioners to deal with real life self defense scenarios.
+While some Krav Maga schools may incorporate some level of sparring, it is significantly different from the sparring seen in Muay Thai and usually not used effectively to train practitioners to deal with real life self defense scenarios.

 Muay Thai vs. Krav Maga For Self Defense